umwbz/PROGRAM-RESTAURANT-PBO-/README.md

 drinks: a map of all drinks in a menu.
 The program uses a Scanner object to read input from the user.
 The program is designed to be used in the console.

-Here,s the output of this program
+Here's the output of this program

 ![image](https://user-images.githubusercontent.com/115135900/232648643-a91c03d2-f3c1-46bd-a271-c18876792ae4.png)